 A Network Approach for Understanding COVID-19 and Rare Diseases

 The NCATS-led Rare Diseases Clinical Research Network (RDCRN) consists of 20 collaborative clinical research teams who partner with patient groups to study how rare diseases progress and to develop better ways to diagnose and treat them.
 This close partnership enabled RDCRN researchers and clinicians to recognize that many people with rare diseases faced new challenges from the COVID-19 pandemic, from reduced access to needed medical care to possible heightened anxiety and stress.
 They launched an online survey to find out how the COVID-19 pandemic is impacting individuals with rare diseases, their families and their caregivers.
-Results of the survey, which closed July 31, will help researchers shed light on the needs of people with rare diseases during the COVID-19 pandemic and other potential health crises, in addition to informing future research efforts.
+Results of the survey, which will remain open into the fall, will help researchers shed light on the needs of people with rare diseases during the COVID-19 pandemic and other potential health crises, in addition to informing future research efforts.
 Learn more about the survey.

 Leveraging Existing Partnerships to Build a National Data Analytics Platform

 Vast amounts of data are being generated that could be used to advance research efforts focused on COVID-19.
 But the datasets often become too large to share, and the networks for data management are so dissimilar that they cannot be combined easily.
 Making data more meaningful, open and accessible is a key goal in NCATS’ efforts to improve translational science and advance research across many diseases.
 NCATS, in partnership with the Clinical and Translational Science Awards (CTSA) Program hubs and the National Center for Data to Health (CD2H), launched an effort to build a centralized national data resource for studying COVID-19 and identifying potential treatments.
-The National COVID Cohort Collaborative, or N3C, will create an analytics platform to systematically collect clinical, laboratory and diagnostic data from different sources, harmonize it and make it available for researchers nationwide to accelerate COVID-19 research and clinical care.
+The National COVID Cohort Collaborative, or N3C, is building an analytics platform to systematically collect clinical, laboratory and diagnostic data from different sources and harmonize it.
+Researchers can access the N3C Data Enclave analytics platform to accelerate COVID-19 research and clinical care.
 If successful, this approach may help answer other research questions and serve as a model for addressing future public health emergencies.
 Learn more about the N3C and applying for data access.

 Forming New Collaborations to Jump-Start and Optimize Studies